Monday, May 29, 2023, BSD will be closed in observation of Memorial Day, an annual day of remembrance.

 ASB CLUBS AND ACTIVITIES

 Bellevue High School is a member of the Washington Interscholastic Activities Association (WIAA).
 Bellevue is proud to offer students the opportunity to participate in a number of clubs and activities.
-If you are interested in participating in one or more of the following clubs and activities contact the Activities Office, Activities Coordinator or the appropriate advisor.
+If you are interested in participating in one or more of the following clubs and activities rregister for Clubs at BHS FinalForms (https://bellevue-wa.finalforms.com/)

-The BHS website contains updated information about current ASB clubs.
-You can review them by going to ‘Wolverines’ on the main page and selecting on ‘Activities & Clubs‘ (see previous page for website address).
-There is also a posting of all the current clubs with locations and meeting times posted in the Commons.
+The BHS website https://bsd405.org/bhs/ contains updated information about current ASB clubs.
+You can review them by going to to ‘Wolverines’ on the main page and selecting on ‘Activities & Clubs‘.
+There is also a posting of all the current clubs with locations and meeting times posted by the Athletic & Actitivies office.

 ASSOCIATED STUDENT BODY (ASB)